Palash-creator/10k-chatbot-frontend/README.md

 # 10k Chatbot Frontend

-Modern Streamlit interface for exploring OpenAI chat models with a luxe gold-and-black theme.
+Modern Streamlit interface for exploring Gemini or Groq chat models with a luxe gold-and-black theme.
 The app keeps multiple conversations in memory, lets you fine-tune prompts, and exports transcripts for later review.

 ## Features

 - ⚡️ **Multi-chat session state** with quick switching between previous conversations.
 - 🧠 **Custom system prompt & temperature controls** in a compact “Advanced” panel.
-- 🔁 **Reliable OpenAI requests** powered by a cached `httpx` client and lightweight retry logic.
+- 🔁 **Reliable Gemini / Groq requests** powered by a cached `httpx` client and lightweight retry logic.
+- 📚 **Gemini `gemini-embedding-001` embeddings** drive Qdrant retrieval for accurate, cited answers.
 - 💬 **Polished chat bubbles** built with Streamlit’s native chat components and custom CSS styling.
 - 📦 **One-click JSON export** of the active conversation for downstream analysis.